Constraining Generative Models for Engineering Design with Negative Data: Background

+In practice, direct optimization of Eq.~\eqref{eq:kl} is often intractable.
+As such, it is common in deep generative modeling to learn $\theta$ by using either a tractable lower bound to a slightly different variant of Eq.~\eqref{eq:kl} \citep{kingma2013auto,burda2015importance,ho2020denoising, sonderby2016ladder} or by using plug-in or direct estimators of the divergence measure \citep{casella2002statistical, dre, nce, VeeGAN, goodfellow2014generative, srivastava2023estimating, poole2019variational}.
+In both of these cases, under certain conditions, as $N \rightarrow \infty$, theoretically, it holds that, $\theta \rightarrow \theta^*$.
+However, since $N$ is limited, there remains a finite discrepancy between the model and data distributions.
+This mismatch often manifests in $p_\theta$ allocating high probability mass in regions where $p_p$ may not have significant empirical support.
+In domains such as engineering design, where invalid (negative) designs tend to be very close to the valid (positive) designs, this leads to the generation of invalid designs with high probability.
+This lack of precision underpins the relatively limited success of deep generative models in the engineering design domain \citep{regenwetter2023beyond}.

-\textbf{Generative Adversarial Networks.} Generative Adversarial Networks (GANs~\cite{goodfellow2014generative, arjovsky2017wasserstein, mohamed2016learning, VeeGAN, nowozin2016f}) have emerged as a powerful framework for generating realistic and diverse data samples.
-GANs have two main components: a generator $p_{\theta}$ and a discriminator $f_{\phi}$.
+\paragraph{Divergence minimization in GANs.} Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative, arjovsky2017wasserstein, mohamed2016learning, VeeGAN, nowozin2016f} are a powerful framework for generating realistic and diverse data samples.
+GANs have two main components: a generator $f_\theta$, which generates samples according to the density $p_{\theta}$, and a discriminator $f_{\phi}$, which is a binary classifier.
 The generator learns to generate synthetic data samples by transforming random noise into meaningful outputs, while the discriminator aims to distinguish between real and generated samples.
 The standard GAN loss can be written as: